How to Merge PDF Files Without Adobe Reader

 The Step-by-Step Process to Split PDFs

 Splitting PDFs is a very similar operation to merging PDFs with the only difference being the result.
-Splitting a PDF means removing unnecessary pages from a PDF fillable form or other types of PDF file to make the document smaller (in length and file size) as well as to break up a larger document into more manageable pieces.
+Splitting a compress pdf means removing unnecessary pages from a PDF fillable form or other types of PDF file to make the document smaller (in length and file size) as well as to break up a larger document into more manageable pieces.
 This process can be done in a variety of ways depending on the tool being used.

 With some applications, it’s a matter of opening the file, selecting the pages that need to be removed or deleted, and deleting them.
 Users can delete pages one by one or select all the pages they want to be removed and delete them all at once.
 Afterward, they can save the document as a brand new PDF file or send it off to whomever they want.